Queenstown and around on two-wheels

-Deservedly popular is the Station to Station, which kicks off with a scenic cruise across Lake Wakatipu on the Spirit of Queenstown to reach historic Mt Nicholas Station.
-From there, this trail traces the lake’s western shore with panoramic views towards the Southern Alps.
-At Walter Peak Station, you board the must-do TSS Earnslaw vintage steamship cruise for the return trip to Queenstown.
+This memorable biking adventure kicks off with a scenic cruise across Lake Wakatipu on the TSS Earnslaw to reach historic Mt Nicholas Station.
+From there, this trail traces the lake’s western shore with panoramic views towards the Southern Alps, before heading south towards Mavora Lakes through Lord-Of-The-Rings-worthy landscapes.

 The Southland end of the trail passes through spectacular open country flanked by towering mountains.
 For a taster, head to the tiny town of Athol for an easy and pretty ride back to Kingston, on the shores of Lake Wakatipu.

 Taking 2–3 hours, the Athol to Kingston ride passes the wooden ‘Golden Gate’ suspension bridges, Garston township, and historic Fairlight Station.
 Interesting glacial moraine geology and grand lake views bookend the journey as you approach Kingston on the shores of Wakatipu.